 The University has been working on a daily basis to try to secure Mr. Wang’s release and to support him and his family.
 It also retained counsel for Mr. Wang in Iran.
 The University is continuing its support for Mr. Wang and his family as well as its efforts to secure his release.

-Why didn’t the University discuss this matter publicly before now?
+Why didn’t the University initially discuss this matter publicly?

 Posted July 20, 2017